jmarca/calvad_impute_missing/README.md

          "username":"sqluser"
         },
         "db":"spatialvds"
+    },
+    "calvad":{
+        "vdspath":"./tests/testthat/evenmorefiles/",
+        "wimpath":"./tests/testthat/evenmorefiles/",
+        "tamspath":"./tests/testthat/evenmorefiles/",
+        "districts":["D01","D03","D04","D06","D09","D10","D11","D12"],
+        "years":[2012,2016,2017]
     }
 }
 ```

 Two things to note.
+First the database information is used primarily
+so as to set up temporary, test-only databases.
+Second, the "calvad"
+part of the config file should point to the test files included in
+this repository.

+More notes:

-First the couchdb config file must have the
+The couchdb config file must have the correct username and password.
-correct username and password.
-Also, the various other elements
+Also, the various other elements (trackingdb, dbname, design, and
-(trackingdb, dbname, design, and view) need to be there, but the
-contents doesn't matter at all.
+view) need to be there, but the contents doesn't matter at all.

-Second, the postgresql configuration *must* point to a database that
-has all of the required information to load the raw data for site 108
-in 2012.
-Also, the password for the postgresql connection is *not*
-included in this file.
-Instead, I rely on the existence of a .pgpass
+The postgresql configuration does not need the password if you are
+using a .pgpass file, or if you have included the password in an
+environment variable.
+See the PostgreSQL documentation website for
-file, as does postgresql itself.
-Please search the postgresql docs
-for ".pgpass" to figure out how to use this file, but in a nutshell,
+more details.
+Please search those docs for ".pgpass" to figure out
-you need an entry like:
+how to use this file, but in a nutshell, you need an entry like:

 ```
 #hostname:port:database:username:password